 3.7.3 Research available literature and develop recommended solutions for DOE unique situations where little or no hoisting and rigging guidance is available.

-HRTAC shall perform the duties as a standing technical committee sponsored by HS-11.
+HRTAC shall perform the duties as a standing technical committee sponsored by AU-11.

 The following principles will govern its operation:

-Participation in HS-11 policy, guidance and standards development process will be open to persons who are directly and materially affected by the activity in question.
+Participation in AU-11 policy, guidance and standards development process will be open to persons who are directly and materially affected by the activity in question.